Applied Sciences – Associate in Science Degree

 Requirements for the Area of Emphasis

-Courses must be completed with a grade of C or better.
-All courses must be numbered 001–099.
-Students must complete 18 units with at least 3 units in three of the areas listed below.
+Courses must be completed with a grade of “C” or better, or P if the course is graded on a P/NP basis.
+All courses must be numbered 001–099 or C1000xx-C2999xx.
+Students must complete at least 3 units in three different areas listed below for a total of 18 units.

 Chemistry